WildernessLabs/talusdb/readme.md

 TalusDB is designed for fixed-length, blittable types.
 Generally for telemetry-type data this is not a problem, however you might want to use a `string` Type which is *not* blittable.
 This adds a bit of a challenge to the way TalusDB serializes and deserializes and requires some work on the application's part.

-In order to serialize `string`-comtaining types, the type must specifiy the string as a *Field* and it must be decorated with a defined length using a `MarshalAsAttribute`.
+In order to serialize `string`-containing types, the type must specifiy the string as a *Field* and it must be decorated with a defined length using a `MarshalAsAttribute`.

+More information on how Strings are handled, and [best practices are available here](./doc/strings.md).

 ```
 [StructLayout(LayoutKind.Sequential)]